Reenad95/Reenad95/README.md

 - # Hey, I'm Renad 👩🏻‍💻
-**I am a passionate learner with a strong interest in programming, AI, and innovation in technology.
+I am a passionate learner with a strong interest in **programming, AI,** and innovation in technology.
 I work hard to improve my skills and stay updated with the latest advancements.
-Proficient in SwiftUI and Python, I am currently expanding my expertise by working with Flutter.</h3>**
+Proficient in **SwiftUI and Python**, I am currently expanding my expertise by working with **Flutter**.</h3>

 **Data Scientist :**